jhsansom/SyCoMode/README.md

 $$ \Pr (w_n | \theta') \approx \Pr (w_n | w_{n-k}, ..., w_{n-1}; \theta)  $$

 The objective delineated above is to learn some set of LLM model weights $\theta'$ that, without a prompt, approximate the behavior of the LLM given its default weights $\theta$ and a prompt $w_{n-1}, ..., w_{n-1}$.
-Thus, the prompt is effectively "consolidated" into the weights $\theta'$.
+Thus, the prompt is effectively "consolidated" into the new weights $\theta'$.

 Some possible applications of this technique include:
-- Minimization of compute costs: by compressing a system prompt into an LLM's weights, you would no longer need to compute attention values and hidden layers for those inputs.
+- **Minimization of Compute Costs:** by compressing a system prompt into an LLM's weights, you would no longer need to compute its attention values and hidden layers.
-- Learning efficiency: by mimicking in-context learning, SyCoMode could potentially be more efficient than causal language modeling.
+- **Learning Efficiency:** by mimicking in-context learning, SyCoMode could potentially be more efficient than causal language modeling.
-- Limiting hallucinations: once again, by mimicking in-context learning, SyCoMode might perform comparably to RAG [2], which has been shown to limit hallucinations.
+- **Limiting Hallucinations:** once again, by mimicking in-context learning, SyCoMode might perform comparably to RAG [2], which has been shown to reduce hallucinations.

 # Progress Thus Far